-Northwest Naturals Dog Food receives the Advisor’s top rating of 5 stars.
+Northwest Naturals raw frozen dog food receives the Advisor’s top rating of 5 stars.

-The Northwest Naturals product line includes six frozen raw dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Northwest Naturals product line includes 7 frozen raw dog foods.

-- Northwest Naturals Bison and Beef (4.5 stars)
+- Northwest Naturals Bison and Beef (4 stars) [A]

 Northwest Naturals Chicken Formula was selected to represent the other products in the line for this review.